HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-05-27-From-Academia-to-Data-Science.md

 {% hookin 6 %} **Just get started.**
 Finding an attractive Data Science position with a decent company and a high salary is not easy.
 Job descriptions usually require industry experience, and list a large number of technologies you should be an expert in.
-While you might actually be a good match for those position (at least after a few months of training), it will be very hard to get land such a postion if you don't fulfill the requirements.
+While you might actually be a good match for those position (at least after a few months of training), it will be very hard to get such a position if you don't fulfill the requirements.

-To understand the problem one must realize that hireing in the Data Science space is extremly difficult for companies.
+To understand the problem one must realize that hiring in the Data Science space is extremely difficult for companies.
 There are tons of young engineers from all over the world, who can do some Python coding and have worked through some TensorFlow tutorials, which apply for Data Science positions.
-Often times these people can produce certificates and high grades from shools or universities, yet in practice they are not able to do much.
+Often times these people can produce certificates and the best grades from schools or universities, yet in practice they are not able to do much.
-Tool knowledge dones not take you very far if you lack basic understanding on what they are doing.
+Tool-knowledge does not take you very far if you lack basic understanding on what they are doing.

+The best strategy that I have encountered, is to just start somewhere.
+Take any job that roughly matches your interest, and will let you develop your skill-set.
+Sofware engineering roles are a great start if you have some programming experience already.
+Compared to the averge CS major, you should have no problems to catch up quickly and exceed expectations.

+Once you got some industry experience on your CV and earned some "street cred", your next job search will be much easier.

-{% hookin 7 %} **Get engaged.**
+{% hookin 7 %} **Engage with the community.**
 Get in touch with other people who work in Data Science.
-Talking to other people makes learning much easire and is a great source of inspiration for things to try out.
+Talking to other people makes learning much easier and is a great source of inspiration for things to try out.
-Take some online courses.
+In addition, reputation and a network gained from these interactions will allow you to find interesting postions.

 Read blogs.
 Leave comments.
 Ask questions.
+Take some online courses.
-Watch out for meetups or conferences in cities near you.
+Watch out for Meetups or Data Science conferences in cities near you.
-Start a side project that is of personal interest and talk about it at a meetup.
+Start a side project that is of personal interest and talk about it at a Meetup.
+Write blog posts about things that you learn or find interesting.
 Teach other people what you have learned.
-Write blog posts about suff that you learn or find interesting.
 There are many ways to get in touch!

 ## Conclusion

-I hope that my elablorations where somewhat helpful for you.
+In my opinion Data Science presents an attractive opportunity for acedemics in the STEM fields.
+Thorough mathematical education and fearless manipulation of statisitcal models are essentiall skills that most CS majors are lacking.

+The biggest huddle to jump is to close the gap in programming skills.
+Here only practice will help.
+Once that step is taken, the door is open for many very attractive positions in an industry which is craving for analytical talent.